Truganini: Wybalenna and final expedition

-On 3 February 1835 Robinson declared that he had successfully removed and exiled the entire Aboriginal population of the Tasmanian mainland.
-(Note: Robinson was unaware that at least one Tarkiner group, the Lannes, remained at large on the mainland.
+On 3 February 1835, Robinson declared that he had successfully located and exiled the entire Aboriginal population of the Tasmanian mainland.
+(Note: Robinson was unaware that at least one Tarkiner group, the Lannes, remained on the mainland.
 They would not be located until 1842.)
 The announcement was widely reported and was met with excitement by the settler population.
 He was awarded a sum of money, land grants for his sons, and a lifelong pension.
-Robinson brought Truganini and the other Indigenous guides to his house in Hobart to recover from the long series of expeditions.
-Truganini and Woureddy had by this point become celebrities, with Woureddy widely referred to as "Your Majesty", and became the subjects of drawings by Thomas Bock and busts by the sculptor Benjamin Law.
-But in October 1835, they too were taken into exile at the Wybalenna Aboriginal Establishment on Flinders Island with the other Indigenous Tasmanians that they had helped Robinson to round up.
+Robinson brought Truganini and the other Indigenous guides to his home in Hobart to recover from the long series of expeditions.
+Truganini and Woureddy had become celebrities in the colony, with the latter widely referred to as "Your Majesty", and they became the subjects of drawings by Thomas Bock and busts by the sculptor Benjamin Law.
+In October 1835, however, they too were taken into exile at the Wybalenna Aboriginal Establishment on Flinders Island.

-Conditions at Wybalenna were extremely poor.
-Many of the Aboriginal residents had died or were suffering from disease, and there was little food or fresh water.
-Robinson began a program of Christianising the residents, changing their names and forcing them to wear European clothes.
-He renamed Truganini "Lalla Rookh" in reference to the romance of the same name by Thomas Moore.
-Truganini was forced to engage in sewing classes, but grew unhappy and longed to return to the mainland.
+Robinson expected to soon be transferred to the newly established Colony of South Australia and planned to bring the exiled Aboriginal Tasmanian population with him.
+He therefore regarded Flinders Island as a temporary resettlement site.
+The conditions at Wybalenna were poor; of the 300 Aboriginal Tasmanians who had surrendered to Robinson since 1830, just 112 were alive at Wybalenna in 1835.
+Many were suffering from disease, and there was little food or fresh water available on the island.
+Robinson attempted to convert the residents to Christianity, changing their names and forcing them to wear European clothes.
+He renamed Truganini "Lalla Rookh" in reference to the romance of the same name by the Irish poet Thomas Moore.
+Truganini was forced to engage in sewing classes, but grew unhappy and expressed her desire to leave the island.

-In March 1836, Truganini joined another expedition to north-western Tasmania to locate the final group of Tarkiner people.
-This 16-month expedition provided an escape for Truganini from Wybalenna and allowed the guides to return to their traditional lifestyle and customs.
+In March 1836 Truganini joined another expedition to north-western Tasmania to locate the final group of Tarkiner people.
+This 16-month expedition provided an escape from Wybalenna and allowed the guides to return to the lifestyles to which they were accustomed.
 When the group returned to Wybalenna, 16 of its inhabitants had died in their absence, and Truganini and the other guides had grown colder towards Robinson.
-When Robinson told them that he had constructed new houses, Truganini remarked that soon there would be no one left alive on the island to inhabit them.
+When Robinson told them that he had constructed new houses on the island, Truganini remarked that soon there would be no one left alive to inhabit them.
+Between 1835 and 1839, about half of the Aboriginal residents of Wybalenna died, with the majority of deaths caused by pneumonia.